TriumphLLC/Blend4Web/deploy/doc/en/_sources/audio.txt

     This value sets the reference distance of a specific speaker.
 Available only for ``Positional Sound`` type speakers.

 *ATTENUATION*
-    This value sets the attenuation factor for the sound emitted by the selected speaker.
+    This value sets the attenuation factor for the sound emitted by a selected speaker.
 Available only for ``Positional Sound`` type speakers.

 *DIST_MAX*
     This value shows the maximum distance for a specific speaker.
 If the distance from the camera to the speaker is greater than this number, the speaker won't emit any sound.
 Available only for ``Positional Sound`` type speakers.